Gutsy Baker

 Paleo Strawberry Heart Pop Tarts (Vegan Friendly, Gluten Free)

 These paleo and vegan pop tarts are by far my most popular recipe, I’ve made them in so many flavors.
-I will link in the post below to the other Pop Tart recipes!
 I’ve had many reach out and thank me that they are so happy they can eat ‘real pop tarts’ again.
 The best part of recipe developing for others who have restricted diets is to create these old favorites and bring back that happiness and joy.
 They are safe for a low fodmap diet and the perfect paleo dessert.
 I even eat these for breakfast.

-If you are looking for a fun weekend bake or need a fun little Galentine’s Day treat for your gals, virtually or with just your closest few, these heart shaped strawberry Pop Tart bbs are cute and taste delicious.
-Hey boyfriends and husbands love these too!
+If you are looking for a fun weekend bake or need a fun little Galentine’s Day treat for your gals, these heart shaped strawberry Pop Tart bbs are cute and taste delicious.
+Significant others love these too!
 Make now or Pin for later!

-These Strawberry Heart Shaped Pop Tarts are paleo, gluten free and vegan!
+These Strawberry Heart Shaped Pop Tarts are paleo, gluten free and easily vegan!

 Are these Strawberry Heart Pop Tarts easy to make?

 Yes!
 I’d say these are easy level baking.
-Don’t be intimated by the look of them.
-You mix the dough ingredients together, roll out and cut into hearts with a cookie cutter or into rectangles and fill the centers.
+You'll just mix the dough ingredients together, roll out and cut into hearts with a cookie cutter or into rectangles and fill the centers.
 Place another piece of dough on top, seal the edges and pop into the oven.
-Spread some icing and you have yourself the most delicious little pop tart/hand pie!
+Spread some icing and you have yourself the most delicious little pop tart and hand pie!

 The 5 minute jam filling!